 Buckingham Palace

-Since 1837, Buckingham Palace has been the London residence of the Royal Family and where Queen Elizabeth II currently resides.
+Since 1837, Buckingham Palace has been the London residence of the Royal Family.
+It's the centre for national and royal celebrations, as well as the regular Changing of the Guards ceremony.

 History